skazo4nick/OpenPineScript/README.md

 OpenPineScript replicates the core functionality of Pine Script, making it accessible and extensible for developers across various platforms.

+## Development Updates
+- Stage 1: Lexer - The lexer is now fully functional & compliant.
+(Directives other than version will be added later)
+- Stage 2: Parser - ...
+- Stage 3: Compiler - ...
+- Stage 4: VM Implementation - ...
+- Stage 5: Runtime GUI Environment - ...

 ---

 ## Features